Thiriss/Inventory-Gun/README.md

 ### **Week-7**
   24/03/2025

+- **Communication**: Adjusted the Python code to collect additional data, such as the source of the antenna and RSSI numbers, to improve the ability to locate the signal's origin.

+- **Software Development**: Researched further on real-time data display, Successfully used WebSockets with Blade, Implemented real-time dashboard, Conducted testing and debugging

-- Found narrow bandwidth – antenna is sensitive to tolerance
+- **Hardware Development**: Identified a narrow bandwidth issue with the antenna, which makes it sensitive to tolerance, posing a challenge to its performance.

   <img src="https://github.com/user-attachments/assets/f9271082-8182-4960-ab4d-5f6c4cb0b28b" width="600" />

-- **Software Development**:  Researched further on real-time data display, Successfully used WebSockets with Blade, Implemented real-time dashboard, Conducted testing and debugging

 ### **Week-8**
   31/03/2025

+- **Communication**: Decided to use the MQTT protocol as the main communication line for sending data.
+Integrated the system with light control using an ESP32, enabling interconnection between the RFID system and light control functionality.

+- **Software Development**: Continued developing the real-time monitoring data transfer using the MQTT protocol, and worked on receiving data from the RFID Reader to ensure seamless data flow.

-- Sent antenna design for fabrication
+- **Hardware Development**: Sent the finalized antenna design for fabrication, moving closer to the physical implementation phase.
-- Developed RFID list and detail pages
-- UI and RFID data testing in progress

 ### **Week-9**
   07/04/2025
-- Built location list and detail pages
-- System integration setup and Testing and debugging
-- Fabrication completed
+- **Communication**: Calibrated the program to limit the data rate, ensuring that the software can read all the data that has been sent.

+- **Software Development** : Continued developing the real-time monitoring dashboard and integrated it with the MQTT protocol to ensure seamless data transfer and monitoring.

+- **Hardware Development** : Completed the fabrication of the antenna.

   <img src="https://github.com/user-attachments/assets/03510e1e-b4ba-41c9-89c3-68c8e7a1b5ee" width="600" />